SocialDesignHouse/jquery.scroll-swipe-slide/README.md

 =====================

-	use_scrollto : true,						//requires jQuery ScrollTo (this is included in the scripts folder) use_swipe : true,							//requires a swipe events plug-in (jQuery++ Swipe Events with a custom swipe variation threshhold[for angled swipes] is included in the scripts folder) use_keypress : true,						//whether or not you want to use the arrow keys use_history : false,						//requires History JS (this is included in the scripts folder) enable_scroll : false,						//if you want to use the scrollwheel base_url : '',								//required if you want to use History JS base_title : '',							//the title that you want displayed in all of your History entries base_title_pos : 'after',					//whether you want the data-title attribute of the current slide to show before or after the base_title
+	use_scrollto : true,						//requires jQuery ScrollTo (this is included in the scripts folder) use_swipe : true,							//requires a swipe events plug-in (this can be toggled at any time) (jQuery++ Swipe Events with a custom swipe variation threshhold[for angled swipes] is included in the scripts folder) use_keypress : true,						//whether or not you want to use the arrow keys (this can be toggled at any time) use_history : false,						//requires History JS (this is included in the scripts folder) enable_scroll : false,						//if you want to use the scrollwheel (this can be toggled at any time) base_url : '',								//required if you want to use History JS base_title : '',							//the title that you want displayed in all of your History entries base_title_pos : 'after',					//whether you want the data-title attribute of the current slide to show before or after the base_title